genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 ## Interactions And Contrasts

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course2/interactions_and_contrasts.Rmd](https://github.com/genomicsclass/labs/tree/master/course2/interactions_and_contrasts.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course2/interactions_and_contrasts.Rmd).

 As a running example to learn about more complex linear models, we will be using a dataset which compares the different frictional coefficients on the different legs of a spider.
 Specifically, we will be determining whether more friction comes from a pushing or pulling motion of the leg.
 The original paper from which the data was provided is: